What is stress management coaching?

 Is stress management important, or even worthwhile, at all stages of life?

 Yes, it is a crucial aspect of life, but most people rarely do anything to tackle it.
 I can promise you that staying healthy, vibrant, successful, self-fulfilled and cognitively engaged with life is possible at any age.
 That is, however, only the case as long as you make the effort to successfully reduce your stress levels, and create relationship dynamics and sexual expressiveness that add wellbeing into your life.
-I know this based on my master's training in integrative counselling and psychotherapy, followed by my extensive experience as an integrative counsellor.
+I know this based on my MA training in integrative Counselling and Psychotherapy, followed by my extensive experience as an integrative counsellor.
 I know this also from twenty years as a psychologically informed coach, specialising in stress, anxious thoughts, self-esteem, insecurity, relationship, sexuality and associated areas and issues.
 But, most of all, I know this because I’ve also, successfully, made these areas a core element of my own personal life journey.
 Whether you are in your teens, twenties, forties, seventies or much, much older, I’m really saying that, quite literally, in most respects age is nothing other than a number!
 However, that’s only true if you decide to take (or take back from others) responsibility for proactively controlling and directing your own life journey.

 Furthermore, you can live almost the same life in your sixties, seventies and upwards as you would have wanted to live (or maybe did live) in your twenties.
 And crucial to bringing this about for yourself is, first and foremost, getting your stress management and self-care in life, relationship(s) and sexuality working for you, not against you.
 Fact: As humans we thrive on calm, co-operation, security and contentment, and high quality emotional and physical connection with others.
 In stark contrast, we suffer and decline mentally and physically from stress-inducing conflict, hatred, insecurity, loneliness, isolation and anger.
 Everything else follows from this.